EGA-archive/crypt4gh/docs/setup.rst

 .. code-block:: console

-   ✓ Bob sends a secret (random) 10MB file to Alice
+    ✓ Bob sends a secret message to Alice, buried in some random data ✓ Bob sends a secret (random) 10MB file to Alice
     ✓ Bob sends the testfile secretly to Alice
-   ✓ Bob encrypts the testfile for himself and reencrypts it for Alice ✓ Bob sends only the Bs from the testfile secretly to Alice ✓ Bob sends one A, all Bs, one C, from the testfile secretly to Alice ✓ Bob rearranges the encrypted testfile to send one A, all Bs, one C, to Alice ✓ Bob sends only the Bs from the testfile secretly to Alice ✓ Bob sends one A, all Bs, one C, from the testfile secretly to Alice ✓ Bob rearranges the encrypted testfile to send one A, all Bs, one C, to Alice
+    ✓ Bob encrypts the testfile for himself and reencrypts it for Alice ✓ Bob sends a secret (random) 10MB file to Alice, without his key ✓ Bob sends a secret (random) 10MB file to Alice (no AEAD) ✓ Bob sends the testfile secretly to Alice (no AEAD) ✓ Bob encrypts the testfile for himself and reencrypts it for Alice (no AEAD) ✓ Bob sends a secret (random) 10MB file to Alice, without his key (no AEAD) ✓ Bob sends a secret (random) 10MB file to Alice, using his ssh-key ✓ Bob sends a secret (random) 10MB file to Alice, using Alice's ssh-key ✓ Bob sends a secret (random) 10MB file to Alice, both using their ssh-keys ✓ Bob sends the testfile secretly to himself and Alice ✓ Bob encrypts the testfile for himself and reencrypts it for himself and Alice ✓ Bob sends only the Bs from the testfile secretly to Alice ✓ Bob sends one A, all Bs, one C, from the testfile secretly to Alice ✓ Bob rearranges the encrypted testfile to send one A, all Bs, one C, to Alice

-   10 tests, 0 failures
+    17 tests, 0 failures